 (Refiles to fix typo in paragraph 9) By Tom Perry BEIRUT, May 23 (Reuters) - General Michel Suleiman, set to be elected Lebanon's president on Sunday, has kept the army unified through three years of ...

 This article was originally on a blog post platform and may be missing photos, graphics or links.
 See About archive blog posts.
-Talk of weapons was in the air today as Lebanon’s Michel Suleiman began ...
+Is a solution for Lebanon’s political crisis finally on the horizon?

 A car bombing near the presidential palace in Beirut on Wednesday killed a top Lebanese army officer.
 The victim was widely expected to succeed army Chief of Staff Michel Suleiman, who has emerged as ...